gb000/rootnode/README.md

 # rootNode: A full command line infrastructure for your Bitcoin and Lightning Node
-## This project runs only on ARM64 processors.
+## This project runs on Linux and Mac OS.

-* To run this project, you will need to have docker and docker-compose installed in your Linux based system
+* To run, you would need to have docker and docker-compose installed in your Linux based system

 * If you want, configure the node credentials/misc in the file "config_parameters.sh"

-* Start the containers
+* To start the containers

 ```bash
 ./up.sh
 ```

-* Stop the containers
+* To stop the containers
 ```bash
 ./down.sh
 ```
-* Attach to container bash
+* To attach to container bash
 ```bash
 docker exec -it rootnode bash
 ```